Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Proposed Method

-In our work, we adopt the Stable Diffusion (SD) model developed by~\citep{rombach2022high}.
-The SD model is pre-trained on the LAION-5B dataset~\citep{schuhmann2022laion} and performs diffusion in a latent space.
-Specifically, the SD model is composed of a trio of elements: a captioner (realised by a pre-trained text encoder) that generates a text embedding (implicit caption) for an input image; a pre-trained variational auto-encoder for learning of image representations; and a denoising time-conditional U-Net~$\epsilon_{\theta}(\cdot)$, which applies progressive convolution operations to downsample and upsample feature maps of an input image with skip connections.
+The SD model is composed of a trio of elements: \ding{172} a captioner (realised by a pre-trained text encoder) that generates a text embedding (implicit caption) for an input image; \ding{173} a pre-trained variational auto-encoder for learning of image representations; and \ding{174} a denoising time-conditional U-Net~$\epsilon_{\theta}(\cdot)$, which applies progressive convolution operations to downsample and upsample feature maps of an input image with skip connections.
 Within the U-Net, textual-visual interactions are enabled by cross-attention.
 In detail, the captioner projects a text input $y$ into an embedding, which is then transformed into \texttt{Key} and \texttt{Value} pairs.
 At the same time, a feature map of a noisy image undergoes a linear projection to form a \texttt{Query}.
 This design allows for iterative updates of input images conditioned on accompanying text descriptions.

-Training of the SD model is outlined as follows.
+The training process of the SD model is outlined as follows.
 For a given pair $(\mathcal{I}, y)$ in a training dataset, the image $\mathcal{I}$ is encoded into a latent representation $z$ and then subjected to noise, resulting in a noised vector $z^t:= \alpha^t z + \sigma^t \epsilon$, where $\epsilon \sim \mathcal{N}(0,1)$ is a noise variable, and $\alpha^t, \sigma^t$ are parameters that manage the noise level and the fidelity of each sample.
 The training aims to fine-tune the time-conditional U-Net~$\epsilon_{\theta}(\cdot)$ to anticipate the noise vector $\epsilon$ and to accurately reconstruct the initial latent vector $z$, while being conditioned on the text input $y$.
 The fine-tuning is performed by using a loss function that minimises the mean squared error of noise prediction as follows:

 where the time variable $t$ is randomly selected from the set $\{1,\dots,T\}$.